-- In the ancient India, women were held in high esteem and the position of a woman in the Vedas and the Upanishads was that of a mother (maata) or goddess (Devi).
+- In ancient India, women were held in high esteem and the position of a woman in the Vedas and the Upanishads was that of a mother (maata) or goddess (Devi).
 In the early Vedic age, girls were looked after with care.

-- Then practice of polygamy deteriorated the status of woman and in the medieval period, the practices of purda system, dowry and sati came into being.
+- Then practice of polygamy deteriorated the status of woman and in the medieval period, the practices of purdah system, dowry, and sati came into being.

 - With the passage of time, the status of woman was lowered.
 After the advancements made in relevant science and technology, it led to the misuse by practising female foeticide on a large scale.
 This has led to a drop in the female ratio.
 According to the census 2001, the sex ratio in India is 927 females to 1,000 males.
 Check out the detailed information on the Sex Ratio on the given link.
 And then dowry has become common and started Female infanticide practices in few areas.
 Read in detail about Female Foeticide on the linked page.

 - In many parts of India, women are viewed as an economic liability despite contribution in several ways to our society and economy.
 The crime graph against women is increasing at an alarming rate.
 The condition of an Indian widow is quite deplorable.
 Read in detail about the Hindu Widow Remarriage Act on the linked page.

 - At home, the woman’s contribution towards home as a housewife is not recognized.

 - Domestic Violence, Rape, Sexual Exploitation, molestation, eve-teasing, forced prostitution, sexual harassment at workplaces, etc are a common affair today and in some cases, it’s too tragic that it gets global attention.